davidcarboni/restolino/README.md

  * Templating is great: do it in Javascript, not server-side.
  * Efficient development: add classes, change interfaces, whatever, then refresh.
  * Immutable releases: single-jar artifact.
 To make a change to the deployed version, deploy a new version and delete the old vesion ([blue-green](http://martinfowler.com/bliki/BlueGreenDeployment.html) and all that).
  * Stateless requests: when deployed, you'll probably have multiple nodes.
 Everything gets reinitialised after each change in development.
-That makes stetefulness difficult, which is a good thing.
+That makes statefulness difficult, which is a good thing.
  * Restolino will cause your design to hurt and adapt.
 You'll be better for it in the long run.
  * Constraints are your path to simplicity.
 Enjoy them.